 If you are receiving means tested benefits and currently are making a claim for compensation under the CICA criminal injury scheme you may need a Personal Injury Trust if your award is likely to exceed £6000.
 This will be particularly relevant for those involved in sexual abuse claims as the awards tend to be higher than this threshold.

-The reason put simply is that the Department of Work & Pensions (DWP) have the option to review or possibly withhold your means tested benefits if they believe that you have significant capital assets in your personal bank account.
+The reason why you should consider a trust put simply is that the Department of Work & Pensions (DWP) have the option to review or possibly withhold your means tested benefits if they believe that you have significant capital assets or income in your personal bank account.

 If you think that you might escape their attention and spend the money quickly, transfer it to another account or simply give it away – think again.
 Your means tested hard won benefits could be at risk if you act in such a way and do not take steps to protect your money and your rights.
 The amount of £6000 also includes any interim (advance) payments.

 How do you set up a Personal Injury Trust

 To set up a Personal Injury Trust you will need a "deed" or legal document setting out the details of the settlement – some personal injury solicitors will be able to provide this service and they should advise you of the process upon settlement of your claim.
 Your deed will allow a local bank to set up the required account for you into which the compensation payment should be made.
+The list of banks who are willing to provide trust accounts has reduced significantly in recent years with Barclays and Metro being the only high street names who will now assist.

 If you have not had a discussion with your representative regarding the need for a Personal injury Trust we would recommend that you seek advice before agreeing to settle the claim and receive the funds.
 Your solicitor or legal representative should be able to explain the technical points to you in order to ensure your benefits are fully protected or refer you to someone who can.